-Connections provides a daily opportunity for teachers and students to begin to establish trusting relationships while exploring issues related to social attitudes and behavior.
-Each day, students meet in groups with the same faculty member.
-This provides a daily structure for students' sense of belonging in the school.
+Connections provides an opportunity for teachers and students to begin to establish trusting relationships while exploring issues related to social attitudes and behavior.
+Each day, lower school students meet in groups with the same faculty member and the upper school students meet with their connections group and teacher one a week on Fridays for 30 minutes..
+This provides a structure for students' sense of belonging in the school.
 Salem Academy supports the belief that all students benefit from strong ties to their schools and positive, caring adult role models in addition to those provided in the family.

-In the Upper School, connections groups engage in Community Circles at least one time per week.
+In the Upper School, many connections groups engage in Community Circles.
 In these circle discussions students are encouraged to connect with their classmates, develop strong interpersonal skills and relationships, and discuss relevant topics to students' lives.

 Connections Block allows for time to discuss pertinent issues relating to individuals, the school, or the community.
-In addition, this time period is used for school-wide Community Meetings once each week.
+In addition, in the lower school this time period is used for school-wide Community Meetings once each week.
 Community Meetings are intended to be teacher/student-run, though in the Lower School teachers model facilitation skills so students learn how to take on increasing levels of responsibility over time.
+Upper school students have Community Meetings once a month during their Intervention Block.